 Did you know that college admissions officers look at your social media?
 It is a part of who you are.
 Your Instagrams, Finstas, Snapchats, TikToks and other social media is fair game for college admissions officers and coaches.
 This makes it really important to know a few things like tips suggested by IECAs 10 Tips to Help College Applicants Establish Their Social Media Presence:

 Snapchat and Instagram are “in” and Facebook is “out” for teens these days, but there are many other platforms like Reddit, Pinterest, Tumbler etc. and each is a window wide open to the student.
 In a recent Kaplan poll, 29% of admissions officers looked at prospective students’ social media posts.
 And it is not just about what you post, it is about what you “like,” where you “comment,” and what you share.

 There are many reasons to have appropriate user names and to know what is in your profile(s).
+Especially now while the world is working in an online environment and everyone, even the not-so-tech-savvy people are learning to go virtual and viral.
 Take control of your social presence.
-Applerouth, in an article on social media literacy discusses how important this topic is in the college admissions process.
-Social media continues to grow, change, and become more “social” and accounts are becoming less “private”– so there is sufficient cause to do your own Social Media Audit.
+Social media continues to grow, change, and become more “social” and accounts are becoming less “private”– so there is sufficient cause to do your own social media audit.

 Carolynn Crabtree, President of Cornerstone Reputation shares these statistics: